 Ramps are a popular option.
 Sometimes the ramp is really the tailgate that folds down (like in the wood slat sides image above).
 Other times the ramps are purpose built for motorcycles or ATV’s, or perhaps a “store under” variety like on some of our trailers.
 Let your needs dictate the type of ramp.

 A good usability option that is often overlooked at the time of purchase is that of tie-down points.
 These are especially important with open utility trailers.
 Sometimes the tie points are part of the frame, sometimes attached to the sides.
 Sometimes they are rigid; sometimes they fold away.
 Generally, for utility trailers, more tie-down points are better.

 Examine tie points to be sure they are adequate, accessible and not in the way.
 (I’ve wracked my knee many times against tie points welded in an exposed location.)

-as a step, place to stand.
-Also, your state or province may regulate the need for fenders.
+Fender strength may be a consideration if you are planning to use them as a step, or as place to stand.
+Also, your state or province may regulate the need (and size) for fenders.

-Boxes such as this can also be added to the sides just in front or behind the wheels, or just under the bed.
+Boxes in various sizes are often added to the sides just in front or behind the wheels, or just under the bed.
 It all

-depends on the specific application, and on your needs.
+depends on the specific application, and what you need to store.

 Concluding Thoughts …

 Trailer options are mostly a matter of taste and need – and perhaps a matter of what things work with in a particular design.
 Several typical options for both safety and utility are listed here for reference and consideration, but the sky is the limit.
 Personally, I think customizing with options that improve utility and function is awesome.
 Make the trailer unique.
 Make it yours.